jorisstrix/StrixNLUXUpgrades/README.md

     - Show the latest added line item first in off-canvas cart and cart page and sort to oldest last.

 4. Show the amount of product present in the Product listings (merged in v1.3.1)

     - By default the amount of products present on the product listings in Category pages are shown.
-Can be activated inthe plugin settings.
+Can be activated in the plugin settings.

+5. Feature to show the sum of all discounts in cart/checkout (merged in v1.4.0)
+    - When active the Total line in the cart/checkout summary shows the sum of all items x quantity before discount.
+A new line in the summary is added called "Discount" (translatable snippet), which is the sum of all line item discounts in the cart.
+Can be activated in the plugin settings.

 ## Compatibility